leila68/DataStructure/README.md

 5. Doubly linked list(add first, add last, search delete, reverse)

 ### Installation
-You only need a C# compiler like visual studio to run these codes
+There are written in C# and are tested in visual studio on windows.